l30n91/MicrvNewPrj/README.md

-This Project is a training RTO with C
+This Project is a training RTOS with C